 Buying a new bicycle has to be the best feeling at any age.
 It could be your first set of wheels since childhood, adding to your bike collection or even looking to shave time off your ‘personal best’.
 This excitement, however, can quickly fade to disappointment and discomfort if your new bicycle doesn’t fit you properly.
+Buying an expensive bike that does not fit you well is not a good thing.
+Having bikes with a low price tag that fits you is better.
 When a cyclist comes into my shop, the first thing I do is ensure they have the right bike for their goals and riding aspirations.
 I do this through a short pre-fit interview, while making a few notes.

 From there, we will usually address the following three principles as we conduct their fitting:

 - Fitting needs

 - Contact points

 Your body’s history comes before the bike’s geometry.